 For this reason, while we do provide our tutors with curricula to provide a strong framework for lessons, and to help with steady progression, we constantly remind our tutors to supplement their lessons with other materials that may help address their students' goals, answer questions raised in class, or respond to particular interests or needs of class members.
 Instruction on goal setting forms a significant part of our New Tutor Training and we provide all volunteer tutors with ongoing support and assistance in working through this challenging but ultimately very satisfying process.

-In order to provide lesson materials that match up with students' goals, we have extensive collections of resources, arranged into topic areas, at both our main campus on Wilcrest (West Houston) and at the Bay Area campus.
-All Literacy Advance tutors are welcome to visit these locations at any time during opening hours and browse the resources.
+In order to provide lesson materials that match up with students' goals, we have an extensive collection of resources, arranged into topic areas, in our Tutor Resource Room.
+All Literacy Advance tutors are welcome to visit at any time during opening hours and browse the resources.
 Many can even be borrowed for a limited time!

 Topic areas in which we have resources include: